anoobbava/anoobbava.github.io/source/_posts/2018-04-12-install-ruby-and-postgres-to-gcp-series2.markdown

 this is the end of series, will post more in another series

 all set. thanks guys, comment if any error or doubt happend.

+<a href = "https://anoobbava.github.io/blog/2018/06/21/gcp-3-install-nginx-and-setup-unicorn/">install and setup unicorn GCP3 </a>